Selfrot/p3-foundation-install-template/README.md

 # puts "Do you want to enable sass"...
 Add.scss?
 ```
-Which will prompt for a yes/no reply.
+Which prompts for a yes/no answer.

 ``` ruby
 scss = File.exist?('app/assets/stylesheets/application.css.scss')
 case scss